+The Teaching School Hubs Council (TSHC) are supporters, advocators, and facilitators for the national network of teaching school hubs in England.
 The Teaching School Hubs Council members have been appointed by DfE ministers through either application or co-option.
-The TSHC has two specific functions: an advisory function and a capacity-building function.

 CEO, Arthur Terry Learning Partnership (Chair)